jasperdegens/strata-frontend-exercise/README.md

   - `api/leaderboard` - returns a new leaderboard order each time it is called.
   - `api/profile/{id}` - returns the user's profile with extended data.
-    You can view how it works and it's type signatures at `types.d.ts`.
+    You can view how it works in the `pages/api` folder and it's type signatures at `types.d.ts`.

 - The empty files for you to fill in at `pages/leaderboard/index.tsx` and `pages/profile/[username].tsx`

+Routing and API access are mapped automatically to routes using Next.js's routes and API routes

 ---